yangzhongke/Zack.DotNetTrimmer/README.md

 How to：
 1) Download the Zack.DotNetTrimmer executable and unzip the program to disk, [Download](https://github.com/yangzhongke/Zack.DotNetTrimmer/releases)

-2) Publish the project to be trimmed, please use the ** 'self-contained'**  as deployment mode .
+2) Publish the project to be trimmed, please use the **self-contained**  as deployment mode .
 Do not select **Produce single file**  or 'Framework-dependent' deployment mode.
 3) Run DotNetTrimmer on the command line and pass the **full path** of the program to be trimmed as the parameter of --file.
 For example:

 ```